 Wildlife HQ and the Big Pineapple

-Wildlife HQ is another excellent little zoo on the Sunshine Coast located where the Big Pineapple is in Woombye.
-You can spend all day in this area if you take in the Zoo, Big Pineapple and TreeTop Challenge.
+Wildlife HQ is another excellent little zoo on the Sunshine Coast, located where the Big Pineapple is in Woombye.
+If you take in the zoo, Big Pineapple, and Treetop Challenge, you can spend all day in this area.

 With only 200 animals, you won’t need all day to visit, but it can take 2-3 hours if you take your time going around.